jpbefx/siegdrone_to_src3/README.md

     Shoulder:    L1 = LED PATTERN        R1 = ANIMATE!
 PATTERN

     SPECIAL:
-    Share:    Set Megneto Trim (Must be in flight!)
+    Share:    Set Magneto Trim (Must be in flight!)
     Option:    Set Drone Soft Reset (Must be on ground!)
     *** PLAYSTATION BUTTON = ENDS THE RUNNING STATE TO EXIT THE PROGRAM!
                             ***    BE ON THE GROUND WHEN PRESSED!